victorhph8/zTSkut/paper/paper.md

 # AI usage disclosure

 No AI tools were used to assist with the code and web app.
 All scientific content, software behaviour, tests and final text were reviewed, edited and validated by the authors.
-The trained model, dataset, scientific interpretation and research conclusions are based on the peer-reviewed work by Posligua et al. [@posligua2026skutterudites].
+The trained model, dataset, scientific interpretation and research conclusions are based on the peer-reviewed work [@posligua2026skutterudites].

 # Acknowledgements